ASCIA Action Plans and First Aid Plans for Anaphylaxis

 This plan can be used as a poster or stored with general use adrenaline autoinjectors.

 For translated versions of ASCIA First Aid for Anaphylaxis go to www.allergy.org.au/hp/anaphylaxis#ta5

 For further information about ASCIA Action Plans and other anaphylaxis resources go to www.allergy.org.au/anaphylaxis

-1. ASCIA Action Plans should be reviewed and reissued when patients are reassessed by their doctor or nurse practitioner, and each time they obtain a new adrenaline autoinjector prescription, which is approximately every 12 to 18 months.
+1. ASCIA Action Plans do not expire, and therefore the plan is still valid beyond the review date, which is a guide for patients to see their doctor.
+Ideally, ASCIA Action Plans should be reviewed when patients are reassessed by their doctor or nurse practitioner, and each time they obtain a new adrenaline autoinjector prescription, which is approximately every 12 to 18 months.
 If there are no changes in diagnosis or management the medical information on the ASCIA Action Plan may not need to be updated.
 However, if the patient is a child, the photo should be updated each time, so they can be easily identified.

 2. ASCIA Action Plans for Anaphylaxis can be used for people with food, insect, tick and drug allergies, or any other allergy that can result in a severe allergic reaction (anaphylaxis).

 3. Adrenaline autoinjectors contain a single, fixed dose of adrenaline and are designed to be used by anyone (medical training is not required), including friends, teacher, childcare worker, parents or patients (if they are not too unwell or too young).